Coming up next, our final news roundup and information overload hour.

 And I think that he's made a political calculation that trying to be a moderate and trying to get along with conservatives and have a conversation and understand them is not something he's willing to have.

-Well, look, I appreciate your uh listening to what I said in a nuanced way because a lot of people are misunderstanding.
+Well, look, I appreciate your listening to what I said in a nuanced way because a lot of people are misunderstanding.

-I'm not a I'm not a fan of Gavin Newsom.
+I'm not a fan of Gavin Newsome.

 That's not my job.

-But this is a very weak field, and Sean, you know because you've spent time with him.
+But this is a very weak field.

-He is he is he a hugely successful governor.
+Is he a hugely successful governor?

-There's you could talk for three hours about why he's not.
+You could talk for three hours about why he's not.

-The point is it's a weak field, and this guy contains multitudes.
+The point is, it's a weak field, and this guy contains multitudes.

 He's a complicated person.